Seaton - Grange

 Seaton - Grange was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Seaton-Grange has a higher cultural diversity compared to most local markets, with 27.6% of its population born overseas and 24.5% speaking a language other than English at home.
-Christianity is the predominant religion in Seaton-Grange, accounting for 55.4% of its population.
-The most significant overrepresentation is seen in the 'Other' category, which comprises 1.9% of the population compared to 1.8% across Greater Adelaide.
+Seaton-Grange has a higher cultural diversity than most local markets, with 27.6% of its population born overseas and 24.5% speaking a language other than English at home.
+Christianity is the predominant religion in Seaton-Grange, accounting for 55.4% of the population.
+Notably, the 'Other' religious category comprises 1.9% of Seaton-Grange's population, slightly higher than the 1.8% regional average.

 Frequently Asked Questions - Diversity